-The best way to approach data modeling in Cassandra is to start with your queries and work back from there.
-Think about the actions your application needs to perform, how you want to access the data, and then design tables to support those access patterns.
-A good rule of a thumb is one table per query since you optimize tables for read performance.
+The best way to approach data modeling for Cassandra is to start with your queries and work back from there.
+Think about the actions your application needs to perform, how you want to access the data, and then design column families to support those access patterns.
+A good rule of a thumb is one column family per query since you optimize column families for read performance.

 For example, start with listing the use cases your application needs to support.
 Think about the data you want to capture and the lookups your application needs to do.
-Also note any ordering, filtering, or grouping requirements.
-For example, needing events in chronological order or needing only the last 6 months worth of data would be factors in your data model design.
+Also note any ordering, filtering or grouping requirements.
+For example, needing events in chronological order or considering only the last 6 months worth of data would be factors in your data model design.

 In the relational world, the data model is usually designed up front with the goal of normalizing the data to minimize redundancy.
 Normalization typically involves creating smaller, well-structured tables and then defining relationships between them.
 During queries, related tables are joined to satisfy the request.

-Cassandra does not have foreign key relationships like a relational database does, which means you cannot join multiple tables to satisfy a given query request.
-Cassandra performs best when the data needed to satisfy a given query is located in the same table.
-Try to plan your data model so that one or more rows in a single table are used to answer each query.
+Cassandra does not have foreign key relationships like a relational database does, which means you cannot join multiple column families to satisfy a given query request.
+Cassandra performs best when the data needed to satisfy a given query is located in the same column family.
+Try to plan your data model so that one or more rows in a single column family are used to answer each query.
 This sacrifices disk space (one of the cheapest resources for a server) in order to reduce the number of disk seeks and the amount of network traffic.

-Within a table, every row is known by its row key, a string of virtually unbounded length.
-The key has no required form, but it must be unique within a table.
-Unlike the primary key in a relational database, Cassandra does not enforce uniqueness.
+Within a column family, every row is known by its row key, a string of virtually unbounded length.
+The key has no required form, but it must be unique within a column family.
+Unlike the primary key in a relational database, Cassandra does not enforce unique-ness.
 Inserting a duplicate row key will upsert the columns contained in the insert statement rather than return a unique constraint violation.

-One consideration is whether to use surrogate or natural keys for a table.
+One consideration is whether to use surrogate or natural keys for a column family.
 A surrogate key is a generated key (such as a UUID) that uniquely identifies a row, but has no relation to the actual data in the row.

-For some tables, the data may contain values that are guaranteed to be unique and are not typically updated after a row is created.
-For example, the user name in a users table.
+For some column families, the data may contain values that are guaranteed to be unique and are not typically updated after a row is created.
+For example, the username in a users column family.
 This is called a natural key.
-Natural keys make the data more readable and remove the need for additional indexes or denormalization.
-However, unless your client application ensures uniqueness, it could potentially overwrite column data.
+Natural keys make the data more readable, and remove the need for additional indexes or denormalization.
+However, unless your client application ensures unique-ness, there is potential of over-writing column data.